Union Mill and Mining Company

 Abstract List of company property assessed for taxes by Storey County, leases of company property to others at Sweetapple Mill and Little Bonanza Mill Ditch in Lyon County, and misc. receipts.

-Abstract In case 520, the plaintiff sued to stop the defendants from diverting water, needed to power the company's mills, for agriculture from the Carson River in Nevada.
+Abstract In Union Mill and Mining Company vs. H. F. Danberg, et al. case 520, the plaintiff sued to stop the defendants from diverting water, needed to power the company's mills, for agriculture from the Carson River in Nevada.
 Included are the complaints, testimonies of witnesses for plaintiff and defendants, documentary evidence, indexes of ditches involved, defendant's abstracts of title, and judgement.
+Created by the United States Circuit Court (9th Circuit) between 1889-1897.